JanWichelmann/TechTreeEditor/README.md

 Currently this software is under heavy development and by far not finished, so it is not recommended to use it in real modding projects for the time being.

+Important: At the moment the GUI is only available in german, but an english translation is planned when the software is more advanced.

 -- LEGAL INFO & CREDITS --